Geographic Tongue

 Geographic Tongue and Psoriasis

 Geographic tongue can be associated with stress, atopy, psoriasis, lichen planus, anemia, diabetes, and Down syndrome.
 These are reported to increase sensitivity in the tongue.
-Psoriasis is the disease in which the relationship with the mapped tongue we see the most.
+Psoriasis is the disease in which the relationship with the mapped tongue is seen the most.
 Because the patchy tongue is very common in psoriasis patients.
 In addition, the occurrence and course of mapped tongue and psoriasis are similar.

 Other Reasons